Cloud Computer API

 GET /api/cloud-computers/:id/desktop/ws?token=...

 The web client uses noVNC.
-The space verifies the short-lived session token and bridges to the namespace-local VNC service through kubectl port-forward.
+The service verifies the short-lived session token and bridges to the namespace-local VNC service through kubectl port-forward.
 The VNC service must stay ClusterIP/internal-only.

 Workspace Mounts